-Person(s) Responsible Executive Direct tor: Ms. Tarver This team includes administration staff, oth Description The Emergency Coordinator must be familiar with the school's programs and physical facilities, and should be a person with the management experience and financial authority to: The Emergency Coordinator serves as the central coordinator for deploying resources and information.
-The School Safety Team pla Responsibilities Help implement the School Safety Plan.
+SCHOOL SAFETY TEAMS Responsibility Matrix Committee EMERGENCY COORDINATOR OORDINATOR SCHOOL SAFETY TEAM/ EMERGENCY PREPAREDNESS TEAM Person(s) Responsible This team includes administrators, scholars, teachers, parents, classified staff, other community members Description The Emergency Coordinator must be familiar with the school's programs and physical facilities, and should be a person with the management experience and financial authority to: The Emergency Coordinator serves as the central coordinator for deploying resources and information.
+The School Safety Team plans and implements the School Safety Plan.
+Responsibilities Help implement the School Safety Plan.
 Collaborate with School Site Committee staff to develop and maintain the information in the School Safety Plan.
 Recruit a core "Emergency Preparedness Team".
 Arrange related staff safety education and training.
 Purchase emergency supplies and equipment.
 Be ready to support the staff during an emergency incident (and be called back to campus if necessary).
-Be ready to help prepare post disaster impact summaries and insurance claims.
-Be prepared to deliver status reports and interface with the public resources and the media in the event of an emergency incident.
-Provide for emergency supplies for students and staff to last for at least 72 hours.
-Provide prioritized emergency impact reports to the Emergency Response Team for dissemination to the staff.
+Be ready to help prepare post-disaster impact summaries and insurance claims.
+Be prepared to deliver status reports and interface with the public Provide prioritized emergency impact reports to the Emergency Response Team for dissemination to the staff.
 Collect ongoing status reports from the staff and community during the emergency to estimate when the program can be fully operational and to identify special facility, equipment, and personnel issues or resources that will speed business resumption.
 Provide detailed facilities data for the area to estimate temporary space reallocation needs and strategies as needed.
 Submit necessary insurance and FEMA assistance claims and Workers' Compensation claims as needed.
 Record the emergency's physical effects before cleaning the area or making repairs.
-Review the School Safety Plan year Ensure School Emergency Evacuati Ensure Emergency Bags contain ap hanging prominently in classrooms, Help create special duties schedule.
-Continue to develop and update procommunity members can enter and the building is secure from unauthor Designate individuals to lock t Train school staff members to working during non- regular wor securing the building after leaving Maintain a practice of locking school hours.
-Post signs requesting that visi Establish a culture in which ar any children not enrolled at main office.
-Periodically test the security structions, to ensure the adisting lot and local streets unnecessarily.
+Review the School Safety Plan yearly.
+Ensure a School Emergency Evacuation Route map is posted in all rooms.
+Ensure Emergency Bags contain appropriate materials and that staff have them hanging prominently in classrooms, lunchroom, etc. Help create special duties schedule.
+Continue to develop and update procedures so that scholars, staff, parents, and community members can enter and exit the building in a safe and orderly way, and that the building is secure from unauthorized entry during non-school hours. • Designate individuals to lock the school building and/or grounds when not in use. • Train school staff members to maintain the security of the building when working during non- regular working hours (e.g., not propping doors open, resecuring the building after leaving). • Maintain a practice of locking doors that are not being used regularly, even during school hours. • Post signs requesting that visitors sign in at the main office. • Establish a culture in which any adults without a visitor or staff badge and any children not enrolled at the school are escorted immediately to the main office. • Periodically test the security system according to the manufacturer or vendor instructions, to ensure it is functioning. • Create a dismissal plan and scholar pick-up traffic plan to avoid congestion of the parking lot and local streets, and to prevent scholars from crossing traffic unnecessarily.